AbsaOSS/pramen/README.md

 Each operation has the following properties:
 - **Schedule** - (mandatory) defines which days it should run.
 - **Information date expression** - defines an expression to calculate output information date from the date a job actually ran.
+- **Initial sourcing dates** - defines an expression which is evaluated on the initial sourcing of the data.
+The result is the initial date from which data should be loaded.
+- **Parallelism** - specify if the operation is more or less resource intensive than other operations and if it should be run in parallel or sequentially.
 - **Dependencies** - specify data availability requirements that need to be satisfied for the operation to run.
 - **Filters** - specify post-processing filters for each output table of the operation.
 - **Schema transformations** - specify post-processing operations for the output table, usually related to schema evolution.